 Day 4 –Troubleshoot Wireless Networks

 Learners will apply the knowledge and experience gained through the week in troubleshooting several difficult wireless problems.
 This last day is 100% hands-on based labs.
-These labs are designed to reinforce key learnings that relate to implementing and to troubleshooting the most common wireless network problems.
+These labs are designed to reinforce key learnings that relate to implementing and to troubleshoot the most common wireless network problems.
 Learners are encouraged to bring their own real-world deployment problems for analysis in the classroom.
-This section is entirely lab and discussion based.
-At the end of day 4, learners will have a solid methodology on how to troubleshoot wireless network problems in their organization.
+This section is entire lab and discussion based.

 - Use spectrum analyzers to troubleshoot interference problems